MoAlharsani/ros2-humble-robot-arm/README.md

 # ROS2 Humble Robot Arm

 This repository provides guidance on launching a URDF model with STL meshes using ROS2 Humble.
-The URDF model is created by the [robot-arm-pkg](https://github.com/smart-methods/arduino_robot_arm) from [SmartMethods](https://github.com/smart-methods/).
+The URDF model is in this package [robot-arm-pkg](https://github.com/smart-methods/arduino_robot_arm),and created by [SmartMethods](https://github.com/smart-methods/).

 This tutorial emphasizes understanding the process of setting up a ROS workspace and building the package step by step, rather than a one-click installation.